Start page

 Lith. vaisba "trading" – Kurd. bayi "trading".

-The presence of the Kurds in Lithuania is confirmed by the numerous place names of the country, deciphered using the Kurdish language (see the map below).
+The presence of Kurds in Lithuania is confirmed by numerous place names of the country, deciphered using the Kurdish language, the locations of which are plotted on a map (see Google My Maps below).
+Here are some examples of interpretations:

 Klaipeda (old name Kalojpeda) – Kurd. kala "goods, property", peyda, pêde "be found".